Analog-to-digital converter: Intermediate FM stage

 An ADC with an intermediate FM stage first uses a voltage-to-frequency converter to produce an oscillating signal with a frequency proportional to the voltage of the input signal, and then uses a frequency counter to convert that frequency into a digital count proportional to the desired signal voltage.
 Longer integration times allow for higher resolutions.
 Likewise, the speed of the converter can be improved by sacrificing resolution.
 The two parts of the ADC may be widely separated, with the frequency signal passed through an opto-isolator or transmitted wirelessly.
 Some such ADCs use sine wave or square wave frequency modulation; others use pulse-frequency modulation.
 Such ADCs were once the most popular way to show a digital display of the status of a remote analog sensor.

 Time-stretch

-A Time-stretch analog-to-digital converter (TS-ADC) digitizes a very wide bandwidth analog signal, that cannot be digitized by a conventional electronic ADC, by time-stretching the signal prior to digitization.
+A time-stretch analog-to-digital converter (TS-ADC) digitizes a very wide bandwidth analog signal, that cannot be digitized by a conventional electronic ADC, by time-stretching the signal prior to digitization.
 It commonly uses a photonic preprocessor to time-stretch the signal, which effectively slows the signal down in time and compresses its bandwidth.
 As a result, an electronic ADC, that would have been too slow to capture the original signal, can now capture this slowed-down signal.
-For continuous capture of the signal, the frontend also divides the signal into multiple segments in addition to time-stretching.
+For continuous capture of the signal, the front end also divides the signal into multiple segments in addition to time-stretching.
 Each segment is individually digitized by a separate electronic ADC.
 Finally, a digital signal processor rearranges the samples and removes any distortions added by the preprocessor to yield the binary data that is the digital representation of the original analog signal.

+Measuring physical values other than voltage

+Although the term ADC is usually associated with measurement of an analog voltage, some partially-electronic devices that convert some measurable physical analog quantity into a digital number can also be considered ADCs, for instance: